 MySQL UTC_DATE Example

-The following query will show you the basic use of this MySQL UTC date function.
+The following query shows you the basic use of this MySQL UTC date function.

 As you can see from the above screenshot, both the statements are returning the same output.
 I mean, both of them are showing today’s UTC date in YYYY-MM-DD format.
 This Function example shows you what happens when adding days to this method.

 SELECT UTC_DATE(), UTC_DATE() + 5;

-As you can see, it has added those 5 days to current UTC date, and displaying the UTC date in YYYYMMDD string format
+As you can see, it has added those 5 days to current dt and displaying the MySQL UTC date in YYYYMMDD string format

-In this example, we are using DATEDIFF function to compare the date difference between the UTC date and a custom date
+In this example, we are using DATEDIFF method to compare the date difference between the UTC and a custom date